MiWy/miwy.github.io/_posts/2019-06-08-PandocScripts.md

 The script is dead simple on purpose, so that anyone with 101 in BASH can understand it and tweak it.
 It uses free fonts: ([Lato](http://www.latofonts.com) and [STIX](https://www.stixfonts.org)), as well as `apa` and `spbasic` `csl`/`bst` files.

 If you do not use `.bib` for your bibliography, [Mendeley](https://www.mendeley.com/) and other apps have export to bibtex option.
-In Mendeley you can make it so that every time you add a new record to your library, a .bib file is automatically updated.
+In Mendeley you can make it so that every time you add a record to your library, a .bib file is automatically updated.
 Symlink that file to Pandoc script's directory and you are good to go.

 I know there are more academic-oriented Pandoc templates ([pandoc-scholar](https://pandoc-scholar.github.io)), Pandoc automation tools ([pandocomatic](https://github.com/htdebeer/pandocomatic)), and even Scrivener Ruby script for compiling for pandocomatic ([scrivomatic](https://github.com/iandol/scrivomatic)).
 While these are great, they are too robust for my needs.